Invariant Differential Forms on Complexes of Graphs and Feynman Integrals: Homology of the commutative graph complex

+where $\mathcal{E}$ is a mixed Tate motive.
 The non-triviality of this extension is detected by its period, which is proportional to $\zeta(3)$.
-It seems that, up to Tate twisting, the left-hand side of \eqref{CGP} sees just one piece of the associated weight-graded object $\mathrm{gr}_{\bullet}^W \mathcal{E} = \Q\oplus \Q(-3)$. \end{rem} The isomorphism \eqref{WillwacherGRT} suggests that graph homology in degree zero admits an action of the motivic Lie algebra, which in turn would make it into a mixed Tate motive over $\Z$.
-It is natural to expect that the cohomology of the graph complex in its entirety has a non-trivial structure of a mixed motive.
+In this paper we shall naturally associate an extension of Tate motives of the form \eqref{introExtzeta3} to the class $[W_3]$ whose period is indeed a multiple of $\zeta(3)$ (in fact $60 \zeta(3)$) and conjecture that the same applies to all the odd wheel classes.
+It seems that, up to Tate twisting, the left-hand side of \eqref{CGP} sees only one piece of the associated weight-graded object $\mathrm{gr}_{\bullet}^W \mathcal{E} = \Q\oplus \Q(-3)$, which is split. \end{rem}